rspamd/rspamd.com/doc/modules/arc.md

 redis.call('HMSET', 'ARC_KEYS', 'myselector.example.com', key)
 ~~~

-The selector will be chosen as per usual (a domain-specific selector will be used if configured, otherwise the global setting is used).
+The selector will be selected according to the usual process.
+If a domain-specific selector is configured, it will be used; otherwise, the global setting will be applied.

 ## Using maps

-One or both of `selector_map` or `path_map` can be used to look up selectors and paths to private keys respectively (using the ARC signing domain as the key).
-If entries are found, these will override default settings.
+You can use either `selector_map` or `path_map` to access selectors and private key paths respectively, with the ARC signing domain serving as the key.
+If a match is found, it will override the default settings.

-In the following configuration we define a templatised path for the ARC signing key, a default selector, and a map which could be used for overriding the default selector (and hence effective path to the signing key as well).
-Any eligible mail will be signed given there is a suitably-named key on disk.
+Our configuration defines a templated path for the ARC signing key, a default selector, and an optional selector map that can override the default.
+All eligible emails will be signed if a key with the appropriate name is present on the disk.

 ~~~ucl
 # local.d/arc.conf